 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

 Email certainly has advantages and disadvantages.
 We need to understand how to use it as a serious business communication channel.
-As you're writing an email, consider these questions: 1: Is email the best method for this message?
-2: How confidential is the content of the message?
-3. Is your subject line clear so the reader will actually read the email?
-4. Will your reader pick up your intended tone?
-First, be sure to analyse if the message really needs to be sent, or would face-to-face or a quick phone call be a better channel choice.
+As you're writing email, consider these questions.
+Is email the best method for this message?
+How confidential is the content in the message?
+Is your subject line clear so the reader will actually read the email?
+Will your reader pick up your intended tone?
+So first, be sure to analyze if the message really needs to be sent, or would face-to-face or a phone call be a better channel choice.

-Hitting that delete button does NOT mean the message is gone.
-It can be retreived, and frequently is.
-Also consider the ease with which a message can be forwarded without the senders knowledge or permission.
-Have you ever thought about how easy it is to write a message in haste or in anger and with a knee-jerk reaction hit the "send" button," only to calm down 30 minutes later and wish you hadn't sent it?
+Hitting that delete button does not mean the message is gone.
+It can be retrieved, and frequently is.
+Also consider the ease with which messages can be forwarded, without the sender's knowledge or permission.
+Or have you ever thought about how easy it is to write a message in haste or in anger, and with a knee jerk reaction, hit the send button, only to calm down 30 minutes later and wish you hadn't sent it?
 Then think about who can view your messages.
-One recent study indicated that 75% of companies monitor their employees' email, and in very few states does a company have to tell the employees that they are being monitored.
+One recent study indicated that 75% of companies monitor their employee's email, and in very few states does the company have to tell the employees that they're being monitored.

-Support staff to tech department: "Could we please find out why there's not "a mobile cart in room 417 as there should be?
+Support staff to tech department.
+"Could we please find out while there's not a "mobile cart in room 417 because there should be.
 "Judy is upset that one isn't available.
-"If you have any further questions, please let me know."
+"If you have any further questions, "please let me know."
 Do you think I sounded upset in my previous message?
 Maybe my suppressed tone wasn't as concealed as I thought it was.
-The rest of the story: I immediately, personally sent a message explaining why I needed the cart on a permanent basis, that I understood there aren't enough carts for every room, and that I wasn't upset.
+The rest of the story?
+I immediately, personally sent a message explaining why I needed a cart on a permanent basis, that I understood there aren't enough carts for every room, and that I wasn't upset.

-Hindsight, I should have walked down one floor and asked directly, face to face.
+Hindsight?
+I should've walked down one floor and asked directly, face-to-face.
 Too much time was wasted sending that series of emails.
-Another take away from that example is that the writers tone does not convey well in emails.
-So, although email is quick and the reader has access to it anytime, the writer does have to consider if email is the correct channel, especially if it contains confidential information.
-The writer needs to ensure that the subject line is clear so the read immediately knows the message's purpose, and finally, the message should have a courteous tone.
+Another takeaway from that example is that the writer's tone does not convey well in emails.
+So although email is quick, and the reader has access to it anytime, the writer does have to consider if email is the correct channel, especially if it contains confidential information.
+The writer needs to ensure the subject line is clear, so if the reader immediately knows the message's purpose, and finally, the message should have a courteous tone.

 Get unlimited access to all courses for just $25/month.Become a member